Skip to main contentArrow Right

 • For developers, this means thinking critically about the kinds of data and systems your app, website, or program will come into contact with.

-• For organizations, this often means checking your MFA protocols against applicable compliance requirements.
+• For technology leaders, this often means checking your MFA protocols against applicable compliance requirements.

 Then, you’ll need to identify the likely avenues of phishing attacks and strategize ways to reduce their susceptibility.
 Once you have intelligence on what and whom to protect, you’ll need to develop protections and build them into or around your MFA system.
-Or, you could use a pre-configured phishing-resistant protocol.
+Or, you could use pre-configured phishing-resistant protocols that use public key cryptography for secure, passwordless authentication.

 FIDO / WebAuthn